dexuantang/HideAndPeek/index.markdown

 To extraterrestrial lives:
 Are you also looking at the Earth’s past?
 Perhaps looking at an Earth before life,
-When lava filled the ocean?
+When lava still filled the ocean?
 And believing you are alone in this universe?
 ```